 20. Rustic Wood Framing with Copper Pipe Curtain Rods

 The owner of this RV, Melissa Escobar, used Timberwall brand peel-and-stick shiplap lumber to frame her windows.
 She combined many window makeover ideas using drapery clips, curtains, and DIY copper pipe curtain rods.

 If you want to personalize and brighten your RV but are worried about making any changes that can't be undone, you might consider one of these ideas.

-RV blogger Heather did this as well, and to me the result looks like real curtains!
-You can read about her no-sew method in this blog post.
+RV blogger Heather did this as well, bunching the fabric as she pinned.
+You can read how to copy her no-sew method in this blog post.

 Cornice / Valance Makeover Ideas

 28. Hanging Curtains Behind the Valance (+ adding lanterns)

 RV owners Jenn and Penny worked with their RV's original decor by hanging curtains from a tension rod under the original cornice.
 Penny also added battery-operated lanterns on hooks, which she says she takes down while the RV is moving.